Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 src="/posts/automated-accessibility-testing-with-bokeh/bokeh_bokehjs.jpg"
 style={{padding: '10px 20px'}}/>

-Now that I'd known the inner working and where things fit, I had an idea of how to start the testing.
+Now that I knew the inner workings and where things fit, I had an idea of how to start the testing.
 This, however, brought up the question of "what" to test things with.